ddev/ddev/docs/content/users/install/ddev-installation.md

     # Update package information and install DDEV
     sudo sh -c 'echo ""'
     sudo apt-get update && sudo apt-get install -y ddev

+    # One-time initialization of mkcert
+    mkcert -install
     ```

+    (Some versions of Firefox (Developer Edition, Flatpak) may need some [extra work](https://github.com/FiloSottile/mkcert/issues/370#issuecomment-1280377305), see also [this issue](https://github.com/ddev/ddev/issues/5415).)

     ???
 "Need to remove a previously-installed variant?"
         If you previously used DDEV’s [install script](#install-script), you can remove that version: